-[Prom the Cincinnati Sunday Enquirer, July 5.]

-When for me the slient oar, Parta the silent river.
+[From the Cincinnati Sunday Enquirer, July 6.]
+When for me the silent oar,

 And I stand upon the shore Of the strange forever, Shall I miss the loved and known?
 Shall I vainly seek mine own?

-Can the honds that make us here Know ourselves immortal, Drop away, like foliage sear, A life's inner portal?
-What is hollest below Must forever live and grow.
+Can the bonds that make us here Know ourselves immortal.

+Drop away, like foliage sear, A life's inner portal?

+What is holiest below Must forever live and grow.

+He who plants within our hearts

+All this deep affection,

+Giving, when the form departs,

+Fadeless recollection,

-He who plants within our hearts All this deep affection, Giving, when the form departs, Fadeless recollection, Will but clasp the unbroken chain Closer when we meet again.
+Will but clasp the unbroken chain er when we meet again.

-Therefore, dread I not to go O'er the silent river: Death, thy hastening oar I know!
-Bear me, thou life-giver, Through the waters to the shore Where my own have gone before.
+Therefore, dread I not to go O'er the silent river; Death, thy hastening oar I know!
+Bear me, thou'life-giver, Through the waters to the shore Where my own have gone before.